Pages

 John Candy's domineering mother

-Later that year, O'Hara married American film director William Houston Price (dialogue director in The Hunchback of Notre Dame), but the union ended in 1953, reportedly as a result of his alcohol abuse.
+Later that year, O'Hara married William Houston Price, the dialogue director of The Hunchback of Notre Dame, but the union ended in 1953, reportedly as a result of his alcohol abuse.
 They had one child, a daughter named Bronwyn FitzSimons Price (1944).

 Trailer for Jamaica Inn (Alfred Hitchcock, 1939).
 Source: Cohen Film Collection (YouTube).